nwimmer123/typeStars/README.md

 ## Existing Features

-I tried to keep my functions really modular, like the win conditions, so I kept hte functions short and refered to them in other functions.
+I tried to keep my functions really modular, like the win conditions, so I kept the functions short and refered to them in other functions.
 I also worked on putting more comments in my HTML, as I have a tendency not to, but I'm training to train myself to comment more.

 Here's a sample of the modular code.